Kinkio/Applikation-projects/ShutdownPC/README.md

 ## Shutdown pc

-This little project is cause i got tired of using CMD everytime i had to,<br />
+This little project is because i got tired of using CMD everytime i had to,<br />
 set a timer for my pc to shutdown.

 <br />